Bhale Donga: Plot

-The film begins with a swashbuckling thief, Surendra, also a master of disguise, who always targets Vidhatha, dictator of the city, and he is being tracked down by SP Indrani, an efficient Police officer.
+The film begins with a swashbuckling thief, Surendra, who is also a master of disguise.
+He always targets Vidhatha, the city's dictator, and SP Indrani, a spiteful Police officer, tracks him down.
 Surendra contracts a multi-specialty hospital for work free of cost with all this money.
 Dr. Rekha, the younger sister of Indrani, is inspired by Surendra's good heart and starts loving him.
-After several other successful attempts, one day Surendra is caught by Rekha and when she questions him, he then reveals his past.
-His father an honest person, had collected donations from the people of the town for the construction of the hospital, with his partner Vidhatha.
+After several other successful attempts, Surendra is caught by Rekha one day, and when she questions him, he reveals his past.
+His father, an honest person, had collected donations from the town's people to construct the hospital with his partner Vidhatha.

 Vidhatha had double-crossed him and stolen the entire account, placing the blame on his father, which led to his suicide.
 That is why Surendra is taking revenge against Vidhatha.
-In another attempt, Surendra is trapped and arrested by Indrani, she tells him that he had been doing this for his welfare only because she has a personal fight with Vidhatha, whose actual name is Vijay, who was her ex-lover, who had killed her parents and escaped from imprisonment.
-Now Surendra and Indrani join together.
-Whether they will be able to take revenge against Vidhatha, and whether Surendra will be able complete the hospital forms the rest of the story.
+In another attempt, Surendra is trapped and arrested by Indrani; she tells him that he had been doing this for his welfare only because she had a personal fight with Vidhatha, whose actual name is Vijay, who was her ex-lover, who had killed her parents and escaped from imprisonment.
+Now Surendra and Indrani join.
+Whether they can take revenge against Vidhatha and whether Surendra can complete the hospital forms the rest of the story.